oxigraph/oxigraph/python/README.md

 ## Build the development version

-To build and install the development version of pyoxigraph you need to clone this git repository and to run `pip install .` in the `python` directory (the one this README is in).
+To build and install the development version of pyoxigraph you need to clone this git repository including submodules (`git clone --recursive https://github.com/oxigraph/oxigraph.git`) and to run `pip install .` in the `python` directory (the one this README is in).

 ## Help